-In the changing society of the “Glorious Thirty” (Fourastié, 1979) – the three decades of strong economic growth and low unemployment rate in France as well as in other industrialized countries -, the social sciences became indispensable to the luggage of the “honest man” (and woman).
-The SES thus adopt a "multi-transdisciplinarity" (Chatel, 1993) which aims to not only associate but truly integrate economics with the other social sciences thus allowing a object-problem to be studied in multiple dimensions - economic, sociological, political, anthropological and historical - even if "economics dominates at all levels of class " (Ibid., p.
+In the changing society of the “Glorious Thirty” (Fourastié, 1979) – the three decades of strong economic growth and low unemployment rate in France as well as in other industrialized countries -, the social sciences became more and more seen as indispensable to the luggage of the “honest man” (and woman !).
+The SES thus adopt a "multi-transdisciplinarity" (Chatel, 1993) which aims to not only associate but truly integrate economics with the other social sciences thus allowing a “problem-object” to be studied in its multiple dimensions - economic, sociological, political, anthropological and historical - even though "economics dominates at all levels of class " (Ibid., p.
 22).
 These objects must echo as much as possible the problems of the time and the concerns of students, not without refining.
-Family, population, human needs and consumption, or labour and economic activities are some of the justifiable objects of an economic, sociological, demographic, historical and anthropological approach - among others.
-As the official instructions of 1967 accompanying the implementation of the first programs further specify: "Economic and social education presupposes the knowledge of a vocabulary, of a limited number of rigorously defined concepts, as is necessary for elementary manipulation, reading the encrypted data and their graphical expression; in short, a language that should be familiar to students ".
-But, they add soon: "This language is difficult to define, because this teaching is different from other disciplines of second degree, as it corresponds to several academic disciplines with orders, concepts and methods of their own.
+“Family”, “population”, “human needs and consumption”, or “labour and economic activities” are some of the justifiable objects of such an integrative approach in the first programs.
+As the official instructions of 1967 accompanying these programs further specify: "Economic and social education presupposes the knowledge of a vocabulary, of a limited number of rigorously defined concepts, as is necessary for elementary manipulation, reading the encrypted data and their graphical expression; in short, a language that should be familiar to students ".
+But, they add immediately: "This language is difficult to define, because this teaching is different from other disciplines of second degree, as it corresponds to several academic disciplines with orders, concepts and methods of their own.
 But it would be dangerous to engage pupils in premature specialization, even though they do not possess the basic methods of working and thinking.
 The introduction to economic and social facts must, while responding to an obvious curiosity among students, facilitate the acquisition of these methods: critical observation, use of quantitative study, reading books and surveys ground "(MEN, 1967).
 It is therefore a clever mix between the description and analysis of current social phenomena on one hand and the transmission of knowledge and methods from the academic disciplines on the other.
 In any case, the hierarchy between these objectives is clearly affirmed by the same text: "It is therefore less a question of accumulating knowledge than of creating in pupils a certain intellectual attitude", further specifying that "the encyclopedism of facts is to banish.
 But it is necessary to establish a certain relativity of the phenomena, to take a certain measure of the distances, the differences, and, if necessary, of the permanences.
 Maybe to understand the mechanism of certain passages or mutations” (Ibid.).

 Teaching intellectual methods before knowledges.